Federal Perkins & Institutional Loans

 ECSI will issue 1098E forms to borrowers in January who have paid $600.00 or more in interest during the previous year.
 Notification of interest paid is also available in the January and February billing statements.

 What should I do if I have trouble repaying my loan?

 If you experience financial difficulties or have trouble making your loan payment, don't be afraid to ask for help.
-Contact our Loan Office right away and let our Loan Counselors help you avoid default.
+Contact us and let our Loan Counselors help you avoid default.
 We'll help you understand the options and find a repayment solution that works for you!